cycle/docs/advanced/column-wrappers.md

 method on your wrapper to store it in the database.
 See below how to use custom serialization strategy.

 ## Assign to entity
-To assign column wrapper to entity use column option `typecast`, you can specify typecast as function name, method name (:: separater) or class name which defines static method typecast:
+To assign column wrapper to entity use column option `typecast`, you can specify typecast as function name, method name (:: separator) or class name which defines static method typecast:

 ```php